 January 10, 2022 | Car Accidents

 It is not uncommon to see drivers on the roadway looking right at their phone screens, regardless of whether or not the vehicle is in motion.
 Sometimes, individuals are tapping away at the screen with their fingers, which presents an obvious problem – if a driver is busy holding their phone, they are certainly not holding onto the steering wheel, at least not in a manner safe for driving.
-Here, we want to examine the dangers of texting and driving and car accidents.
+Here, a car accident lawyer in Austin will examine the dangers of texting and driving and car accidents.

 Did you know that if you are traveling in a vehicle at 55 mph, sending or reading a text message is like driving the length of a football field with your eyes closed?
 That is true, according to the Centers for Disease Control and Prevention (CDC).